Pece17/IoTBeacon/README.md

 ssh iotbeacon@x.x.x.x
 ```

-Connection is successful

-Other project member tries to connect to the server from his house using Linux terminal and SSH - connection is not succesful because apparently you can't reach these static IP addresses outside of the lab environment
+Other project worker tries to connect to the server from his house using Linux terminal and SSH - connection is not successful because you can't reach these static IP addresses outside of the lab environment

 ## 1.7.
 Installing Firefox on the server